Coming home to an emergency such as water pouring from the ceiling or a broken down boiler can be distressing.

 Making a claim

-Some insurance companies can charge up to £100 excess per claim.
+Some insurance companies can charge an excess for claims.
 A financial sting in the tail is perhaps the last thing you want during an emergency.

 Another common limitation imposed by some companies will stop customers from claiming until 14 days after purchasing the insurance.
 Ask if you’re covered from the moment you sign up.